 - Correct and accurate readings of the odometer.

-- The brand history of the vehicle can give you an idea while discussing the price of the vehicle with the seller.
+- The brand of the vehicle can give you an idea while discussing the price of the vehicle with the seller.

 - All the information about any special purpose designations including taxi-use, rental-use, or police-use.

 How to Perform a VIN Lookup in Colorado?